A Dallas Cowboys football blog

 Safety

-Same song different year for the position and the Dallas Cowboys.
+Same song different year for the safety position and the Dallas Cowboys.
 Will this be the year the Cowboys invest to upgrade the safety spot?

 Much like last year, it seems like both free agency and the draft set up quite nicely for the Cowboys to find a player that fits alongside Xavier Woods.
 There are both veterans and incoming draftees that have the versatility to play free and strong safety, which would allow the Cowboys to mix and match at the position.